2sic/2sxc-docs/docs-src/pages/basics/app/inherit/index.md

 ## Best Practices

 Everything in the ancestor App will be available in all inherited apps, and anything you change can affect the inherited Apps.
 Because of this, you should _not_ use an App from a productive site (like the main/home site) as an ancestor, but always create a special site which isn't public, just to manage the ancestors.

 This will save you a lot of pains which would result from quickly making some edits which accidentally affect all the child sites.

-## Enable the Feature TODO:
+## Enable the Feature TODO

 ## Migrate an Existing App to becoming a Master Ancestor

 <iframe src="https://azing.org/2sxc/r/qRgoIOv0?embed=1" width="100%" height="400" frameborder="0" allowfullscreen style="box-shadow: 0 1px 3px rgba(60,64,67,.3), 0 4px 8px 3px rgba(60,64,67,.15)"></iframe>

-## Create the Ancestor App TODO:
+## Create the Ancestor App TODO

 todo